M-arcus/cloudron-docs/knowledgebase/docs/email.md

 By default, Cloudron's built-in mail server sends out email directly to recipients.
-You can instead configure the Cloudron to hand all outgoing emails to a 'mail relay' and have the relay deliver it to recipients.
+You can instead configure the Cloudron to hand all outgoing emails to a 'mail relay' or a 'smart host' and have the relay deliver it to recipients.
 Such a setup is useful when the Cloudron server does not have a good IP reputation for mail delivery or if server service provider does not allow sending email via port 25 (which is the case with Google Cloud and Amazon EC2).